 The Old-Fashioned Today

 It's common for drinks to morph and evolve over the years.
-This is especially true when it's one of the very first cocktails and today there are many variations on the old-fashioned.
+That's especially true when it's one of the very first cocktails, and today there are many variations on the old-fashioned.

 Rye whiskey was the original choice for this drink.
-Over the years, the selection of good ryes dwindled so bourbon became the go-to substitute for much of the latter 20th century.
+Over the years, the selection of good ryes dwindled, and bourbon became the go-to substitute for much of the latter 20th century.
 While bourbon remains a favorite for many drinkers, the luxury of a burgeoning rye market offers a fantastic opportunity to explore the old-fashioned in its original form.
-It's difficult to choose a bad whiskey for this drink and it's a great venue to try out new finds, so pour whatever you like.
+It's difficult to choose a lousy whiskey for this drink, and it's a great venue to try out new finds, so pour whatever you like.

-The point of the old-fashioned is to avoid adding too much to it so the whiskey is allowed to shine.
-The best old-fashioned drinks are simple and, because of that, it's important to pay close attention to the quality of each element.
+The point of the old-fashioned is to avoid adding too much to it, which allows the whiskey to shine.
+The best old-fashioned drinks are simple, and it's essential to pay close attention to the quality of each ingredient.

-- Should you choose not to muddle the peel, express it over the drink before dropping it into the glass.
-To do this, simply twist up the peel and give it a good squeeze (directed toward the glass and not your eyes) and bits of citrus oils will spray into the drink.
+- Should you choose not to muddle the peel, express it over the drink before dropping it into the glass: Twist up the peel and give it a good squeeze (directed toward the glass, not your eyes) and bits of citrus oil will spray into the drink.

 It Was "Old-Fashioned" a Century Ago

-The story of the old-fashioned is something modern drinkers can relate to.
-This cocktail sparked the same type of "old vs. new" debates in the late 19th-century bar scene that modern "martini" menus bring up today.
-It's actually funny to think that the old-fashioned was considered "old-fashioned" over a hundred years ago, but it's true.
+Modern drinkers can relate to the story of the old-fashioned.
+This cocktail sparked the same type of "old vs. new" debates in the late 19th-century bar scene that modern "martini" menus produce today.
+In truth, the old-fashioned was considered "old-fashioned" over a hundred years ago.

-It was around the 1880s that the American cocktail scene really got going.
-New drinks were being created with curaçao, absinthe, syrups, and fruit juices and they were a hit.
+Around the 1880s, the American cocktail scene really started to boom.
+Bartenders were creating new drinks with curaçao, absinthe, syrups, and fruit juices, and they were a hit.
 There were, of course, the holdouts, those nostalgic drinkers who wanted a simple drink with a kick like they got in the "old days."
 To them, all of the fancy stuff was a waste of time.